-psychotherapist trained in psychedelic harm reduction and integration in the Greater Boston area
+psychotherapist with a decade of experience in private practice, trained in psychedelic harm reduction and integration in the Greater Boston area

 "A person is a fluid process, not a fixed and static entity; a flowing river of change, not a block of solid material; a continually changing constellation of potentialities, not a fixed quantity of traits."